What is the Hennessy Cornerstone Large Growth Fund’s investment strategy?

 How does the Fund’s portfolio differ from its benchmark?

-The Fund currently maintains an overweight position versus its benchmark, the Russell 1000® Index, in Retailing, Health Care Equipment & Services, and Consumer Durables & Apparel.
+The Fund currently maintains significant overweight positions versus its benchmark, the Russell 1000® Index, in the Materials, Industrials, and Consumer Discretionary sectors.